schlegel11/MobileCoach/README.md

 Extend your tomcat configuration files or startup scripts with this setting.

+Also the following should be added to avoid encoding problems on several operating systems:

+	-Dfile.encoding=UTF8

 You should also add the following parameters to avoid problems with the Log4J logging system:

 	-Dmc_logging_folder=/tmp -Dmc_logging_console_level=INFO -Dmc_logging_rolling_file_level=INFO